 In the top right-hand corner, the number of profiles available for export appears.
 This number shows how many profiles meet the conditions for the selected BlueConic segment and therefore are available for the export.
 The actual number of profiles exported might be lower than the number displayed here.

-Note that a BlueConic segment is a dynamic collection of customer profiles that match criteria and filters you define.
+Note: A BlueConic segment is a dynamic collection of customer profiles that match criteria and filters you define.
 (LiveRamp segments are fields in a profile's record.)

 - Link identifiers between BlueConic and LiveRamp.